karmaniverous/mock-db/.stan/system/stan.todo.md

 - Consider excluding eslint.config.js from TS checking or disabling checkJs if typedoc/build encounters JS config typing issues (out of scope for this test migration).
+- Review and prune unused devDependencies flagged by knip (e.g., ts-node, source-map-support, auto-changelog) in a follow-up.

 ## Completed (recent)